dstufft/caremad.io/README.md

     $ make install
 ```

+3. Download the Fonts from Typography.com and put them in
+   ``_themes/caremad/static/fonts``

-3. Start the LiquidLuck server
+4. Start the LiquidLuck server

 ```bash
     $ make serve